slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 We tend to abandon the good system we’ll follow in search of the perfect system that we will quit.

-Hints:

-- Try to break a bad habit and form a good one every 6 months.
+Stop a bad behavior by filling the space with a better one, replacement beats abstinence.
+Small steps are more likely to succeed.
+If fifteen minutes of meditation feels resistant, start with just five.
+Anticipate obstacles.
+Pay attention, correct course without judgment.
+Don’t aim for perfection, a few vices make life more interesting.
+Reward yourself to reinforce new habits.
+Get accountable with agreements that include financial penalties for bad habits.

-- Avoid low-leverage habits: news (unnecessary stress and negative bias), pointless notifications, social media (use it for output, not entertainment; other people’s stories are more interesting when you don’t know what’s going on), smartphones (should not be the first thing you see in the morning or the last thing at night), owning a TV, overworking, unhealthy relationships, judgment, micromanagement, perfectionism, virtue signaling.
-- Cultivate high-leverage habits: develop useful skills, exercise, rest, meditate, travel, read, journal, enjoy music, create, network, make friends, spend time outdoors with friends and family, indulge in massages, practice gratitude, forgive, prioritize self-awareness, plan, eat mindfully, focus, do less, prioritize sleep and naps, smile, and embrace colors.
+_Avoid low-leverage habits_: news (unnecessary stress and negative bias), pointless notifications, social media (use for output, not entertainment—other people’s stories are more interesting when you don’t know what’s going on), smartphones (not the first or last thing you see each day), owning a TV, overworking, unhealthy relationships, judgment, micromanagement, perfectionism, virtue signaling. _Cultivate high-leverage habits:_ develop useful skills, exercise, rest, meditate, travel, read, journal, enjoy music, create, network, make friends, spend time outdoors with friends and family, indulge in massages, practice gratitude, forgive, prioritize self-awareness, plan, eat mindfully, focus, do less, prioritize sleep and naps, smile, embrace colors.
-- Small steps are more likely to lead to success.
-For example, if you find resistance to meditating for 15 minutes, try starting with just five minutes.
-- Reward yourself to reinforce new habits and get accountable by making an agreement with someone that includes financial penalties for habits that are bad for you.
-- Anticipate obstacles to new habits.
-Pay attention, correct your course and don’t judge.
-Don’t strive for perfection.
-Having a few vices makes life more interesting.